23maverick23/jekyll-humanize/README.md

 # jekyll-humanize

-This is a port of the Django app `humanize` which adds a "human touch" to data.
+This began as a port of the Django app `humanize` which adds a "human touch" to data.
 Each method represents a Fluid type filter that can be used in your Jekyll site templates.
 Given that Jekyll produces static sites, some of the original methods do not make logical sense to port (e.g. naturaltime).

 ## Installation